peter0083/database_learning/SQL.md

 INTO Students (sid, name, login, age, gpa)
 VALUES (53688, 'Smith', 'smith@ee', 18, 3.2)
 ```
-Delete all the rows completely if the name is "Smith"
+Delete all the rows completely if the name is "Smith" (exact match only)
+- Student with the name "John Smith" will not be affected.
 ```sql
 DELETE
 FROM Students